cooelf/UVR-NMT/README.md

    Segment both the NMT dataset and Multi30K dataset with the same BPE code file (built by the NMT dataset) using the tool [subword-nmt](https://github.com/rsennrich/subword-nmt).

-   Run `prepare-wmt-en2de.sh` which is modified version of [prepare-wmt14en2de.sh](https://github.com/pytorch/fairseq/blob/master/examples/translation/prepare-wmt14en2de.sh)
+   Run `prepare-wmt-en2de.sh --icml17` (for WMT'14 En-De), which is a modified version of [prepare-wmt14en2de.sh](https://github.com/pytorch/fairseq/blob/master/examples/translation/prepare-wmt14en2de.sh)

 ### Lookup Table